Glutamine—phenylpyruvate transaminase

-Thus, the two substrates of this enzyme are L-glutamine and phenylpyruvate, whereas its two products are 2-oxoglutaramate and L-phenylalanine.
+The two substrates of this enzyme characterised from rat kidney are L-glutamine and phenylpyruvic acid.
+Its products are 2-oxoglutaramic acid and L-phenylalanine.

-This enzyme belongs to the family of transferases, to be specific, the transaminases, that transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, that transfer nitrogenous groups.
 The systematic name of this enzyme class is L-glutamine:phenylpyruvate aminotransferase.
 Other names in common use include glutamine transaminase K, and glutamine-phenylpyruvate aminotransferase.
-It employs one cofactor, pyridoxal phosphate.